 As a result, 1.2Gbps of negotiated Wi-Fi speed was the best I could get out of it, using my 2×2 Wi-Fi 6 clients.
 That, plus the lack of a multi-gig port, landed it at the bottom of the pack.
 The numbers on the chart will change when faster clients are available.

 But even then, the lack of customization will likely continue to hurt.
 Hopefully, ARRIS will release new firmware with improvement on this front.

 The ARRIS SURFboard mAX Pro has an excellent range.
 As a single router, it fared slightly better than the GT-AX1000.
 As a mesh system, the two units deliver the best coverage I’ve seen.

-I was able to move the satellite to up to 80 feet (24 m) away, with a wall in between, and still had a decent mesh network with Wi-Fi speed fast enough to deliver a typical broadband connection in full.
+I could place the satellite up to 80 feet (24 m) away, with a wall in between, and still had a decent mesh network with Wi-Fi speed fast enough to deliver a typical broadband connection in full.

 That said, with two units, you can expect to cover some 5000 ft² (465 m²) of residential space with reliable Wi-Fi.
-This range will vary from one area to another, but mAX Pro sure delivers in terms of coverage.
+This range will vary from one area to another, but mAX Pro sure delivers coverage.

 The system also passed my three-day stress test with zero disconnection.
 By the way, considering the issues with customization I mentioned above, I did the stress test with the system’s default settings.

-But as a mesh, the mAX Pro is a different beast, worthy of your consideration.
-If you have a super-fast broadband connection and live in a large house, this mesh system will deliver.
+But as a mesh, the mAX Pro is a different beast worthy of your consideration.
+This mesh system will deliver if you have a super-fast broadband connection and live in a large house.
 Just make sure ubiquitous, fast Wi-Fi is all you need, and most importantly, money is not an issue.